 The equity ratio is a simple calculation where total equity is divided by total assets.
 This ratio provides insight into the amount of equity used to finance operations and purchase capital equipment.
 Equity is calculated by subtracting total liabilities from total assets, both of which are found on the balance sheet.
 It also provides insight into the solvency of a business and an indication of capital structure.
 A low proportion of equity to assets is an indication that a business may have substantial debt, which would also result in a higher debt ratio.
 It is also an indication that business owners or shareholders have withdrawn equity from the company.
 The analytical benefits of this ratio should not be underestimated.

 Equity Ratio Formula

 The equity ratio formula is straightforward.
 It is calculated by taking total equity divided by total assets, at a single point in time.
-Total equity can be stockholder’s equity for a large corporation, or it can be owner’s equity in a sole proprietorship.
-Total assets are the sum of all current and non-current assets, ranging from cash and inventory to property, plant and equipment.
+Total equity can be shareholder’s equity for a large corporation, or it can be owner’s equity in a sole proprietorship.
+Total assets are the sum of all current and non-current assets, ranging from cash and inventory to property, plant, and equipment.
 The formula can be calculated for businesses large and small regardless of capital structure.

 How Is The Equity Ratio Used?

 The ratio is used in management decision making and not in the day-to-day operations of a business.
 Rather, it gives an indication of financial leverage and the ability of a business to remain solvent during difficult times.
 Management is charged with managing the assets of a business and must fund capital expenditures using a sustainable capital structure.
 So, the equity ratio gives management insight, and it also gives business owners insight into the performance managers.